Asrai Devin, $2.99

 Eliza Kaplow is a free-styling, tree-hugging type with dreadlocks and all.
 There’s a capitalist punchline in there somewhere because she is also broke and homeless.
 Applying to be a nanny despite having plenty of trust issues is her best option, and she immediately bursts into tears once she’s hired because all she has ever wanted in her life is a soul mate, a home, and a family, and now everything seems so close yet so far away.

-The whole thing resembles a Debbie Macomber story, if that story were a patient with wild mood swings who has deliberately avoiding taking her medications for a year or two.
+The whole thing resembles a Debbie Macomber story, if that story had main characters with wild mood swings that have deliberately avoiding taking their medications for a year or two.
 Everything is too over, too much, and the author structures her story in such a way that the whole thing feels like a contrived with puppet strings obviously pulled by the author.
 I almost thought this was a debut effort, until I realized this one is at the tail end of a long series.
 Yikes.